The North Carolina State Bar Board of Legal Specialization

 North Carolina's legal specialization program conforms to the standards established by the American Bar Association.
 The North Carolina program is one of only 19 state legal certification programs in the United States.

-Currently, the board certifies lawyers in 12 areas of law: appellate practice, bankruptcy law, criminal law (including juvenile delinquency), elder law, estate planning and probate law, family law, immigration law, real property law, social security disability law, trademark law, utilities law and workers' compensation law.
+Currently, the board certifies lawyers in 13 areas of law: appellate practice, bankruptcy law, criminal law (including juvenile delinquency), elder law, estate planning and probate law, family law, immigration law, privacy and information security law, real property law, social security disability law, trademark law, utilities law and workers' compensation law.